We're proud that our business provides access to justice and legal services for thousands of people who could not

 In addition to the measures in the Coronavirus Act 2020, the judiciary, with the agreement of the Lord Chancellor, has issued a Court Practice Direction to stop possession claims from progressing.

-This applies to all possession claims for England & Wales and means that all court action for possession cases are suspended from 27 March 2020 to 23 August 2020, following the extension of the initial suspension period.
+This applies to all possession claims for England & Wales and means that all court action for possession cases are suspended from 27 March 2020 to 20 September 2020, following a further extension of the initial suspension period.

 This will affect cases already issued, so if you have a case underway speak to your case handler as you may need to take additional steps.
 If you are a DAS UK policy holder and are considering issuing a notice, speak to our legal advisers via the number in your policy.

 For discussion on individual claims, please contact your case handler who will advise how to proceed.
 This may include issuing a new notice to quit and other steps such as attempting to agree a payment plan.
 As with any claim these are subject to ongoing prospects of success.